Riksråd: Riksrådet in Sweden

 The Riksråd was the upper parliamentary house in Sweden populated by the nobility.
 The Swedish nobility often played a prominent role in Swedish history, which both helped and hindered the nation.
-Sten Sture of the Riksråd led the resistance against the Danish-dominated Union of Kalmar until he was killed in battle in the beginning of 1520.
-After the Stockholm bloodbath in November 1520, when around 90 nobles were executed by the Danish king Christian II, the Swedish nobleman Gustav Vasa took over the resistance and successfully restored Swedish sovereignty in 1523.
+Sten Sture of the Riksråd led the resistance against the Kalmar Union until he was killed in battle in the beginning of 1520.
+After the Stockholm bloodbath in November 1520, when around 90 nobles were executed by the union monarch Christian II, the Swedish nobleman Gustav Vasa took over the resistance and successfully led Sweden out of the union in 1523.

 Over the next two centuries the Monarchy and the Riksråd were constant rivals.
 When Sigismund was crowned in 1594 the Riksråd drafted the Charter of Nyköping which took many of the king's powers.
 During Queen Christina of Sweden's reign a large proportion of crown land was alienated (given to nobles) which led to major financial instability in Sweden.

 King Charles XI was Sweden's first absolute monarch who led an immense 'reduction' policy (the retrieval of land from the nobility).
 In 1654 1.5% of land was the Crown's and 72% belonged to the nobility.
 By 1700, 35.5% of land belonged to the Crown and 33% belonged to the nobility.

 This continued until the end of the Swedish absolutists in 1718 when Charles XII was killed during the Great Northern War.

 The Privy Council, Riksråd, officially was the ruling body of Sweden until 1974.